Why Are My Gums Bleeding Whittier, CA

 Mouth Injuries

-Not all bleeding gums are caused by disease.
-Sometimes the source is a mouth injury.
-Patients may notice bleeding after eating sharp foods, biting into something hard, brushing too aggressively, or sustaining trauma during sports or physical activity.
-In some cases, an appliance such as a retainer, denture, or night guard may rub against the gum tissue and create irritation.
+Not all bleeding gums are caused by gum disease.
+Sometimes the source is a mouth injury, sharp food, aggressive brushing, trauma, or an appliance such as a retainer, denture, or night guard rubbing the tissue.

 “Bleeding after a mouth injury may be minor, but persistent or heavy bleeding should still be evaluated.”